rtcharity/resources.eahub.org/content/take_action/donate.md

 ## Giving Tuesday

-* US donors may wish to utilise Facebook's donation matching campaign "Giving Tuesday".
+* Donors wishing to donate to US registered charities may wish to utilise Facebook's donation matching campaign "Giving Tuesday".
 Each year on a Tuesday in late November or early December Facebook will match donations made through Facebook to registered charities until their matching funds are exhausted.
 The funds usually run out in seconds, and while some other countries are eligible, few donors from outside of US manages to get their donations matched.
 More information is on the EA Giving Tuesday <a target="_blank" href="https://www.eagivingtuesday.org/">website</a> and <a target="_blank" href="https://www.facebook.com/groups/eagivingtuesday/">facebook group</a>.

 ## Tax information